- The standard dynamic safety stock calculation does not work, yet it has been placed in most ERP systems.

 The Problem with Safety Stock Calculation

-What was laid out above is the principle, but the problem is that the standard safety stock formula is unusable.
-In fact, there are no studies that demonstrate that the dynamic safety stock formula is used in companies — even though it continues to be taught and is frequently discussed.
+What was laid out above is the principle, but the problem is that the standard safety stock formula is unusable?
+There are no studies that demonstrate that the dynamic safety stock formula is used in companies — even though it continues to be taught and is frequently discussed.
 Yet safety stock cannot rationally be calculated in isolation from other factors in the supply chain.

-How is nearly always calculated (when it is calculated at all)…that is right, in isolation for each product location.
+How is it nearly always calculated (when it is calculated at all)?
+That is right, in isolation for each product location.